thedelk/fend-project-3/README.md

 A simple recreation of a classic arcade game loved by many!

 To get started, open [the GitHub pages site for this repo](https://thedelk.github.io/fend-project-3/) and try to make it across the street!

+### Using Locally

+If you want to play around with the code, feel free to clone your own copy!

+1. Download or clone the repository to your local environment
+2. Open `index.html` in a browser to play

 ## Dependencies